 A macro conversion is a highly valuable action, taken by a visitor, which is aligned with the main goal of the website.
-That is, it is either likely to generate or directly generates revenue.
+That is, it is either likely to generate or directly generate revenue.
 Macro conversions happen when a visitor becomes a lead or makes a purchase, typically.

 In B2B, with its longer sales cycles, macro conversions nearly always equate to form fills for a download, demo, trial, free consult, or other action that indicates a clear interest in a product or service.
 The visitor typically provides contact information and enters a marketing funnel for further qualification and sales follow-up.